OECBot/OECUpdater/OECUpdater/UnitTests/README.md

 Selecting specific classes to test
 -----
-- Use the following parameter to select the classs to test:
+- Use the following parameter to select the class to test:
   - `--where=[Class Name]`